erdietri/DiagramAsCode_Mermaid/README.md

 ![image](https://github.com/erdietri/DiagramAsCode_Mermaid/assets/37638931/78d9af84-94df-4876-b42e-861377b643e3)
 <i>An example sequence diagram illustrating the order of operations for user login</i>
 ### What is a sequence diagram?
 A sequence diagram shows you the flow of operations for a particular use case.
+They are technical diagrams typically referenced by other engineers/technical folks.
+More information on this type of UML diagram and its notation: https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/
+#### Developers
-For instance, in order for another developer to understand implementation of a login feature, you might create a sequence diagram that illustrates step-by-step the communication between client, server, database, etc. More information on this type of UML diagram and its notation: https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/
+Let's pretend you developed the login feature for your company's app.
+In order to properly document and explain this feature to the rest of your development team, you might create a sequence diagram.
+The sequence diagram would illustrate, step-by-step, the communication between client, server, database, etc.
+#### Network Engineers
+While UML diagrams are typically used in software development, the concept of explaining order of operations to other engineers remains the same.
+You might use this diagram to explain interactions while educating junior network engineers, while troubleshooting with tech support, or for explaining network automation.
 ### Creating a sequence diagram with Mermaid

 ## Class Diagrams